Alluxio/alluxio/docs/en/Running-Flink-on-Alluxio.md

 #### Translate additional Alluxio site properties to Flink

-In additional, if there are any customized Alluxio site properties in `conf/alluxio-site.properties`, please translate those to `env.java.opts` in `{FLINK_HOME}/conf/flink-conf.yaml` for Flink to pick up Alluxio configurations.
+In addition, if there are any properties specified in `conf/alluxio-site.properties`, translate those to `env.java.opts` in `{FLINK_HOME}/conf/flink-conf.yaml` for Flink to pick up Alluxio configuration.

 # Using Alluxio with Flink